 Wash your hands really well with soap and water before and after preparing food.
 Sanitize cutting boards after chopping raw meat.
 Use a cooking thermometer to measure and make sure food reaches a safe temperature.
 Heat is your best friend when it comes to killing harmful bacteria.

 Even though it’s tempting, try to avoid eating raw cookie dough or cake batter as these could be breeding grounds for E. coli.

 Consider Your Feet

-Our UVZone Shoe Sanitizing station can put your mind at ease that your shoes aren’t carrying harmful pathogens like e.
-Coli.
-The station works in just 8 seconds and kills up to 99.999% of deadly pathogens found on the soles of your shoes.
+Our UVZone Shoe Sanitizing Station can put your mind at ease – ensuring that your shoes aren’t carrying harmful pathogens like E. coli.
+The station works in just 8 seconds and eliminates up to 99.999% of dangerous microorganisms (including E. coli) found on the soles of your shoes.

 Interested in a shoe sanitizing station for your food, meat, or dairy processing plant?
 Schedule a free virtual demo to see how we can help you create a safer environment for your employees, and reduce the chances of expensive product recalls.